hstove/nakademo/README.md

 # How to run the devnet

 This project uses [Velociraptor](https://velociraptor.run) as a script runner (similar to a Makefile).
 You need it installed for the `vr` command to work.
+You can see what's happening in the `scripts.yaml` file.

-You also need to build `stacks-core` locally on the `feat/signers-cast-dkg-vote` branch.
+You also need to build `stacks-core` locally on the `next` branch.
 Run `cargo build`, and then add `./stacks-core/target/debug` to your $PATH.

 Start bitcoind: